TommyUnger/hammerspace-grafana-dashboards/README.md

 ./config.py --prometheus
 ```

-copy this file into your prometheus server, which if you are following this guide is:
+Copy this file into your prometheus server, which if you are following this guide is:
 ```
 cp prometheus.yml /etc/prometheus/
 systemctl restart prometheus
 ```

+Log into the active anvil and enable exporters on the cluster with the following command: `cluster-config --prometheus-exporters-enable`

 ## Troubleshooting